flyteorg/flyte/flytectl/docs/source/gen/flytectl_delete_execution-queue-attribute.rst

       - buzz
       - lightyear

-Deletes execution queue attribute for a workflow.
+Delete execution queue attribute for a workflow.
-For the workflow 'core.control_flow.run_merge_sort.merge_sort', it is:
+For the workflow 'core.control_flow.run_merge_sort.merge_sort':

 ::